|Hacking IKEA VINDRIKTNING PM2.5 indicator|

 The microcontroller is an ES7P001.

-Idea: by default, the light only shows one quality indicator, but the particulate matter sensor datasheet shows that it can output PM1.0, PM2.5 and PM10 values too.
-You could fit an ESP8266 that reads out the raw PM categories and publish them over WiFi, e.g. using a home assistant compatible protocol.
+Idea: Fit an ESP8266 that reads out the raw PM value and publish it over WiFi, e.g. using a home assistant compatible protocol.

 Mentioned here, the MCU sends